-The nursing field has been characterized by (and celebrated for) diversity, with nursing professionals coming from different backgrounds and possessing unique skills.
+The nursing field has been characterized by (and celebrated for) nursing professionals coming from different backgrounds and possessing unique skills.
 However, the generational landscape has rapidly evolved in recent years, making it even more important for nurse leaders to be aware of their staff’s changing expectations and experiences.

 As Millennials and Generation Z become an increasing portion of the nursing workforce, nurse leaders must recognize and embrace the unique perspectives of these groups.
 Doing so will ensure leaders successfully foster collaboration and build cohesive work teams.
 This approach is particularly critical to mitigating the nursing shortage.